BronwynMacDonald/TestRepo/docs/index.md

 As environmental conditions continue to change, climate change vulnerability assessments will be a valuable tool for providing a longer-range outlook for Canadian Pacific salmon.
 Such assessments will provide a more detailed understanding of the distribution of climate vulnerabilities across Pacific salmon populations in Canada to better inform current and future management decisions, and support efforts to
 <a href="https://publications.gc.ca/collections/collection_2023/mpo-dfo/Fs144-70-2023-eng.pdf">adapt to the changing salmon landscape</a>.

+<a href="https://publications.gc.ca/collections/collection_2023/mpo-dfo/Fs144-70-2023-eng.pdf">More on climate change adaptation for Pacific salmon</a>.